software user's manual

 For camera capture, under Windows you will need a Video for Windows (VfW) compatible capture board or webcam.
 For Linux, you can use a Video for Linux (V4L/V4L2) or a gphoto2 compatible hardware.
 For OSX, you need a Quicktime compatible device.
 Firka is able to use Firewire camcorders and the Blackmagic Design HD capture cards (DeckLink, Intensity) as well.

 See the Appendix to find a good capture card for your operating system.

 Download it from the Internet...

 The primary purchase source of the Firka is the Internet.
-The necessary file can be downloaded from the web:

 On the Internet you can find an instruction manual for the latest version of the program.
 If you upgrade your system from the Internet, it is a good idea to download the latest handbook also.

 For utilising the program fully, you need a personal User Identification Code (UIC).
 Being in possession of it the scenes made by you can be freely forwarded to the co-operative Firka systems of your partners.
 The UIC consist of 3 times 7 characters - letters and numbers - which can be activated at the "About" window in the program.
 If you operate your computers in a network there is possibility for using more identification codes at the same time, and the running programs can use the same shared scene library.
 In this case you need as many identification codes as many programs you want to run at the same time.
 For discount prices, you can buy restricted codes for workplaces where you want only to play back or edit the scenes.

 From the version 2.1, there are different basic types of the code number.
 The code number contains access rights to the program's features.
 These are the basic types available: